Committee Members and Biographies

 Jason Trennert

 Jason Trennert is the Chairman and CEO of Strategas and its related companies.
-In addition, as chief investment strategist, he is known as one of Wall Street's top thought leaders on markets and economic policy.
+In addition, as chief investment strategist, he is known as one of Wall Street’s top thought leaders on markets and economic policy.
 His research pieces are read by leading institutional investors and corporate executives around the globe.
 In 2006, he cofounded Strategas, which began with just five employees.
 Today, the firm employs over 50 research analysts, institutional salespeople, and sales traders at its New York and Washington, DC offices.
 It has clients in 45 states and 25 foreign countries.
-Before founding Strategas, he was the chief investment strategist and a senior managing director at the International Strategy & Investment (ISI) Group, where he built and oversaw two of that firm's most popular research efforts: its Company Surveys and Investment Strategy groups.
+Before founding Strategas, he was the chief investment strategist and a senior managing director at the International Strategy & Investment (ISI) Group, where he built and oversaw two of that firm’s most popular research efforts: its Company Surveys and Investment Strategy groups.
 He frequently contributes to The Wall Street Journal editorial pages and has authored three books on investing and the investment business.
 He is committed to several Italian, Italian-American, and Catholic causes in New York and abroad.
-He was awarded the honorific of Cavaliere by the Republic of Italy for his efforts on June 2, 2017.
+The Republic of Italy awarded him the honorific of Cavaliere for his efforts on June 2, 2017.
 Mr. Trennert is a member of the investment committee of the National World War II Museum and the advisory board of Hollow Brook Wealth Management.
-He has an MBA from The Wharton School at the University of Pennsylvania and a bachelor's degree in international economics from Georgetown University.
+He has an MBA from The Wharton School at the University of Pennsylvania and a bachelor’s degree in international economics from Georgetown University.